 Tip 5: Leftover fresh herbs?

-Have you got lots of fresh herbs in the fridge going drab and soggy?
+Have you got lots of fresh herbs not looking so fresh?
 Well, let’s make some herb salt which you can use for months on end!

 Take all the leaves off the stalks, (this works brilliantly with mint, coriander, parsley, thyme etc) and put the leaves into a Magimix with some Maldon salt (for every 5tsp of herb, use 1 tsp of salt).